| a form of government. A solemn ceremony

 those citizens that conspired against the established order of the

+state of France.
 But the new monarch did not have the sufficient means nor economic

 support to consolidate his crown with an army strong enough to validate